Smoke Alarm Requirements

 Photoelectric alarms are the only alarms permitted for installation.
 Ionization alarms are no longer permitted and if present must be replaced.
 You can check the alarm type by looking at he label on the back of the device.

-Combination Smoke / Carbon Monoxide Detectors
+Combination Smoke / Carbon Monoxide Alarms

-The combination detector must be Massachusetts approved. (i.e. the detector must have a voice component that alerts to the type of emergency occurring.
-Often this is a voice that says: "Fire" or "Carbon monoxide."
-Combination detectors that just beep are not compliant.
+The use of combination smoke / Carbon Monoxide alarms is permitted as long as they are placed in accordance with the location requirements for smoke and carbon monoxide alarms and the appropriate smoke alarm technology is utilized.
+The combination alarm must be Massachusetts approved. (i.e. the alarm must have a voice component that alerts to the type of emergency occurring.
+Often this is a voice that says: "Fire" or "Carbon Monoxide."
+Combination alarms that just beep are not compliant.